openziti/ziti-doc/docusaurus/docs/quickstarts/network/hosted.md

 ## Installation

-When starting out deploying a [OpenZiti Network](./index.md#overview-of-a-ziti-network), we recommend you follow and use the `expressInstall` function provided by the OpenZiti project.
+When starting out deploying an [OpenZiti Network](../../introduction/01-Introduction.mdx#overview-of-a-ziti-network), we recommend you follow and use the `expressInstall` function provided by the OpenZiti project.
 Once you're familiar with the network and the configuration options available you'll be better equipped to make changes.